square/gpgmeh/README.md

 ## Why?

 GPG can be complicated: this gem is just a high level wrapper around `gpg`.
-GPGME als provides a nice API on top of GPG, but it has two drawbacks: it is not thread safe and it holds the GIL when shelling out to `gpg`.
+GPGME also provides a nice API on top of GPG, but it has two drawbacks: it is not thread safe and it holds the GIL when shelling out to `gpg`.
 This holds up the entire ruby process for the duration of the GPG call, which can be relatively slow.